-Offence: Disclosure by a subject person, a supervisory authority, or any official or employee person or a supervisory authority shall on conviction be guilty of an offence and liable to a fine (multa) not exceeding fifty thousand euro (\in 50,000), or to imprisonment for a term not exceeding two (2) years or to both such fine and imprisonment.
+- Offence: Disclosure by a subject person, a supervisory authority, or any official or employee of a subject person or a supervisory authority, to a person concerned or to a third party, other than as provided for in Regulation 16, that an investigation is being or may be carried out or that information has been or may be transmitted to the FIAU pursuant to the PMLFTR. - Penalty: The subject person, a supervisory authority, or any official or employee of a subject person or a supervisory authority shall on conviction be guilty of an offence and liable to a fine (multa) not exceeding fifty thousand euro (\leq 50,000), or to imprisonment for a term not exceeding two (2) years or to both such fine and imprisonment.